-UK support to WHO will provide vulnerable Syrians with essential access comprehensive health to WHO are also supporting services. trauma systems, delivering essential supplies and augmenting health systems to respond to outbreaks of diseases.
+UK support to WHO will provide with vulnerable Svrians essential comprehensive access to health WHO are also supporting services. trauma systems, delivering essential supplies and augmenting health systems to respond to outbreaks of diseases.
 Across Syria the UK has already funded over 244,000 medical consultations to critically injured and sick people.